Quinn (soccer): Senior

-On 25 May 2019, Quinn was named to the roster for the 2019 FIFA Women's World Cup.
+In May 2019, Quinn was named to the roster for the 2019 FIFA Women's World Cup.
 They made their debut during the team's second group stage match, a 2–0 win against New Zealand on 15 June.
 Canada finished second in Group E with two wins and a 2–1 loss against the Netherlands and advanced to the Round of 16.
 Quinn was a substitute for forward Janine Beckie in the 84th minute of Team Canada's 1–0 loss to Sweden.

 In January 2020, Quinn was named to the Canadian roster for the 2020 CONCACAF Women's Olympic Qualifying Championship (also known as the Gold Cup) where the top two teams secure entry to the 2020 Summer Olympics.
 During the team's first group stage match, Quinn subbed into the right midfielder position in the 62nd minute and helped the Canada win 11–0.
 Their next appearance during the tournament came in the third group stage match against Mexico — a 2–0 win.
 Canada finished in first place for Group B after going undefeated in all three matches.
 After defeating Costa Rica 1–0 in the semi-final and securing a post at the Olympics, During the final against the United States, Quinn was a starting midfielder.
 Canada lost 3–0.

 After the Olympics were delayed due to the COVID-19 pandemic, Quinn was named to the 18–player roster for the 2020 Tokyo Olympics in June 2021 by head coach Bev Priestman.
 Quinn played 72 minutes of the team's first group stage match against hosts Japan which resulted in a 1–1 draw and became the first openly transgender as well as first non-binary athlete to compete at the tournament.
 Of the historic moment, they said, "I feel proud seeing 'Quinn' up on the lineup and on my accreditation.
 I feel sad knowing there were Olympians before me unable to live their truth because of this world.
 I feel optimistic for change.
 Change in legislature, Changes in rules, structures, and mindsets."
 Quinn played 29 minutes of Canada's second group stage match against Chile helping the team win 2–1.
 After tying Great Britain 1–1 with Quinn playing as a starting midfielder, Canada finished second in Group E and advanced to the quarterfinals.
 Quinn was a starting midfielder in the match against Brazil.
 After neither team scored after 120 minutes of play, Canada won on penalty kicks 4–3.
 Quinn was a starting midfielder for the semi-final against the United States and played 60 minutes of Canada's 1–0 win.
 The win marked the first time Canada had defeated the United States in over 20 years.
 Quinn was a starting midfielder in the final against Sweden and played the entire first half.
 Canada won their first Olympic gold medal after defeating Sweden in penalty kicks after a 1–1 draw.
 With the win, Quinn became the first out, transgender, and non-binary gold medalist in Olympic history.